Arobase92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-script that writes into the file ls_cwd_content 10-script that duplicates the last line of the file iacta 10-deletes all the regular files (not the directories) with a .js extension
+9-script that writes into the file ls_cwd_content 10-script that duplicates the last line of the file iacta 10-deletes all the regular files (not the directories) with a .js extension 11-script that counts the number of directories and sub-directories in the current directory.